vincentl/aquilo/README.md

 ### Translatable Strings

-The Aquillo framework is written in English, but the aim is to support displaying recipes in multiple languages.
+The Aquilo framework is written in English, but the aim is to support displaying recipes in multiple languages.
 Display strings in node and edge specifications are written in English with a standard way to indicate translations to other languages.
 Translatable strings use a `language_REGION` key tag the string, where `language` is the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (or [ISO 639-2](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) if an 639-1 code does not exist) and `REGION` is the [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) code for the region.
 For example, a recipe title is translatable, so the title is a mapping:

 ```yaml
 title: